The Cost of Strabismus Surgery or Correction

 Cost may vary somewhat according to the type of surgical technique used.

-Surgery will include anesthesia or sedation, and this will also affect the overall cost.
+Surgery will include anesthesia or sedation, which will also affect the overall cost.
 Children who receive strabismus surgery are usually completely sedated, while adults generally receive localized anesthesia.

 Once surgery is finished, a steroid and/or antibiotic eye drop will be applied to the eye.
 Some patients may receive an eye drop prescription as well.
 There will be fees for these prescriptions.
 If you have insurance, you will generally only pay your prescription copay amount.